imramugh/project-scaffold/README.md

 This will:
 - If `my_project` exists: Automatically navigate to that project directory
 - If `my_project` doesn't exist: Ask if you want to create it, and if so, ask if you want a Python virtual environment
+- If a virtual environment is found in the project directory or any subdirectory, it will be automatically activated

 ### Create a new project